Apple Developer Program membership is required to request, download, and use signing certificates issued by Apple.

 Note: Apple can revoke digital certificates at any time at its sole discretion.
 For more information, read the Apple Developer Program License Agreement in your developer account.

 If you suspect that your Pass Type ID certificate or Developer ID certificate and private key have been compromised, and would like to request revocation of the certificate, send an email to firstname.lastname@example.org.
 You can continue to develop and distribute passes by requesting an additional certificate in your developer account.

 I received an error message saying, "Xcode could not find a valid private-key/certificate pair for this profile in your keychain."

-This error message indicates that your system’s Keychain is missing either the public or private key for the certificate you are using to sign your application.
+This error message indicates that your system’s keychain is missing either the public or private key for the certificate you're using to sign your application.

-This often happens when you are trying to sign and build your application from a different system than the one you originally used to request your code signing certificate.
+This often happens when you're trying to sign and build your application from a different system than the one you originally used to request your code signing certificate.
 It can also happen if your certificate has expired or has been revoked.
 Ensure that your app’s provisioning profile contains a valid code signing certificate, and that your system’s Keychain contains that certificate, the private key originally used to generate that certificate, and the WWDR Intermediate Certificate.

 For instructions on how to resolve this error, review the Code Signing support page.

 What happens to my applications signed with Developer ID if my Apple Developer Program membership expires?

 If your membership expires, users can still download, install, and run your applications that are signed with Developer ID.
 However, once your Developer ID certificate expires, you must be an Apple Developer Program member to get new Developer ID certificates to sign updates and new applications.